 Federal authorization for transportation programs and the transportation planning process is currently provided through the Infrastructure Investment and Jobs Act (IIJA) which is also known as the Bipartisan Infrastructure Law (BIL).
 The IIJA, passed in 2021, is the most recent surface transportation act which Congress passes semi-regularly - previous versions were passed in 2015, 2012, and 2007.
-The purpose is to update and establish the amount of federal funding available for transportation, establish priorities for that funding, and specific programs by which that funding will be distributed.
+The purpose is to update and identify the amount of federal funding available for transportation, establish priorities for that funding, and identify specific programs through which that funding will be distributed.

-The IIJA is a major investment in infrastructure funding, totaling \$550 billion over fiscal years 2022 through 2026.
-The federal funding in the BIL is broken out into two main areas - formula funding (approximately 2/3 of available funds), where states and regions receive specific amounts of funding based on population and other factors; and discretionary funding (approximately 1/3 of available funds), where entities apply for grants in a variety of specific programs.
+The IIJA is a major national investment in infrastructure funding, totaling \$550 billion over fiscal years 2022 through 2026.
+The federal funding in the BIL is split into two main areas - formula funding, where states and regions receive specific amounts of funding based on population and other factors (approximately 2/3 of available funds); and discretionary funding, where entities apply for grants in a variety of specific programs (approximately 1/3 of available funds).
 Two key changes may impact the region:

 Increased funding: Overall funding levels are much higher than in the previous transportation reauthorization act (2015's FAST Act).
 Nationwide, average annual Federal Highway Administration (FHWA - where most federal roadway funding comes from) authorization levels for the full fiscal years covered by each legislation increased by 33% with the BIL.
 Average annual funding levels for the Federal Transit Administration (FTA - where federal support for local transit comes from) increased by 73% with the BIL.
-Transportation project costs have increased with inflation though, so it is unclear if those increased funding levels will give increased flexibility to regional jurisdictions or keep pace with inflation in future years.
+However, transportation project costs have increased with inflation, so it is unclear if those increased funding levels will enable regional jurisdictions to identify additional projects or simply keep pace with inflation.